kanakkChauhan/Chronq/README.md

 * API testing
 * Containerized development and deployment

-It brings these pieces together into a small working system where jobs move from an API into a shared queue, are processed by workers, and have their progress exposed through a real-time frontend.
+It brings these pieces together into a working system where jobs move from an API into a shared queue, are processed by workers, and have their progress exposed through a real-time frontend.